MOSS TREATMENT INFORMATION

 MOSS TREATMENT PRODUCT

 We use sodium percarbonate, which is hydrogen peroxide in a powder form.
 Being in a powder form makes it easy to store and handle.
+We mix it onsite to create a fresh batch of peroxide solution.

 The solution is truly environmentally safe and friendly, it won't harm people, pets, plants, or property.
 Sodium percarbonate breaks down to water, oxygen, and soda ash (ash from plants grown in sodium rich soil).